-Typically, you either flag false matches in a score band if most of them are true matches, or flag the odd true match if most of them are false.
-You do not need to both flag false matches and flag true matches within a score band, as a global deletion will flag all matches above a match score as long as they have not been declared false.
+Typically, you either flag fake matches in a score band if most of them are true matches, or flag the odd true match if most of them are fake.
+You do not need to both flag fake matches and flag true matches within a score band, as a global deletion will flag all matches above a match score as long as they have not been declared fake.
 If you are using the Matrix Report or Group Matches feature, any matches you flag interactively will not be included.
 To allow this, you can increase the match score of any pair in the grey area, so that you move them into the area that is being automatically flagged or grouped.

-transfers selected fields to the

-the end of the list.
+Quick Find quickly find records that contain a piece of information as specified by you.
+The records that contain the information will then be displayed in the Verify Matches in Sets window.
+Advanced customizes the "Verify Matches in Sets" window by allowing the user to apply filters and sort orders so that only records of specified concern are displayed.
+Customize Layout allows you to enter the name or names of any additional fields that you want to see in the "Matches in Group" section.
+Just scroll down and type the name of the field at the end of the list.
 You have to know the exact spelling of the field name or it will not be displayed, but you don't have to specify the field type or width.
 You can also change the order in which the fields are displayed, by dragging the square button to the left of the name.
 Then select OK and say "Yes" to the question "Make structure changes permanent".
 NB: this question refers to the structure of a temporary work file, not the structure of the Main File.

-jumps to the first matching set of a specified match score.
+Jump to Score jumps to the first matching set of a specified match score.